Anthony Heinsbergen

-Anthony Heinsbergen (December 13, 1894 – June 14, 1981) was an American muralist considered the foremost designer of North American movie theatre interiors.
+Anthony Heinsbergen (December 13, 1894 – June 14, 1981) was a Dutch American muralist considered the foremost designer of North American movie theatre interiors.

+Biography

 Born Antoon Heinsbergen in Haarlem (the Netherlands), he emigrated with his family to the United States in 1906 where they settled in Los Angeles.
 Heinsbergen began painting while still a boy; and, as a young man he worked as an apprentice painter and was one of the first students to take formal training from Mrs. Nelbert Chouinard at her Chouinard Art Institute in Los Angeles.
 His area of interest in which he developed a renowned expertise was the painting of murals and in 1922 he went into business for himself.
 He was successful in obtaining a few commissions out of which he earned considerable recognition that led to a number of major contracts in and around Los Angeles most notably with the Hollywood Roosevelt Hotel, the Beverly-Wilshire Hotel and in 1928 a municipal government contract for the new Los Angeles City Hall.
 During this time, his work came to the attention of theatre mogul Alexander Pantages who hired him to work on one of his buildings.
 The praise he received for this work opened the doors to jobs at more than twenty Pantages theatres and helped Heinsbergen become a major national contractor for theatre murals.